-A Project Task is the bit of the job you are working on – and can budget against.
+A Job/Project Task is the bit of the job you are working on – and can budget against.
 (Sometimes they are called Stages or Phases)

-Tasks are the most efficient and effective way to measure and manage your projects.
+Tasks are the most efficient and effective way to measure and manage your jobs.

-Generally your project tasks will match those items detailed on your original fee proposal letter.
+Generally, your job tasks will match those items detailed on your original fee proposal letter.

 This article refers to the process of creating and assigning tasks in AbtracOnLine follow this link for the Abtrac 5 version

-There are quite a few key details to get your tasks set up and working they way you need them.
+There are quite a few key details to get your tasks set up and working the way you need them.

-If you’re new to tasks and budgeting in Abtrac then it’s a good idea to read through this article from start to finish, but we’ve also summarised the key components below for quick reference:
+If you are new to tasks and budgeting in Abtrac, then it’s a good idea to read through this article from start to finish, but we have also summarised the key components below for quick reference:

-Where to enter project budgets, as fee estimates, percentages or building the scope with detailed estimates by employee
+Where to enter job/project budgets, as fee estimates, percentages or building the scope with detailed estimates by employee

-How to set up templates and clone frequently used tasks when creating new projects
+How to set up templates and clone frequently used tasks when creating new jobs/projects

 Scope Creep Notifications.
 How to enable a warning on timesheets when task budgets are exceeded

-And reporting on variations by using the Actual vs Budget by Project, Task and Additional Values report
+And reporting on variations by using the Actual vs Budget by Job/Project, Task and Additional Values report

 Click on the links above, or read on for details

-Once a Project is created choose the Tasks tab from the Projects menu, and enter the task description for each budgeted item.
+Once a Job/Project is created, choose the Tasks tab from the Jobs menu, and enter the task description for each budgeted item.

-Generally your project tasks will match those items detailed on your original scope or proposal.
+Generally your job tasks will match those items detailed on your original scope or proposal.